Game Regulations

 • Once the ball has left the first player's hands, players from either side can start to move.

-• The ‘first receiver’ in this instance refers to the player receiving the ball from the ‘first player’.
+• The ‘first receiver’ in this instance refers to the player catching the first pass.

 Scoring